manjurulsys0101/Centos8-Repo-Error/README.md

 # Centos8-Repo-Error

-Clone this repositories in your server chmod u+x
+Copy the content from repoerror.sh file and paste in your server terminal.